nfdi4plants/swate-template-registry/.github/CONTRIBUTING.md

 6. **Commit & PR**: Submit your changes via a pull request to `main`.

    * This will trigger a CI workflow that validates your template for best practices.

 ---

+#### ✅ Pull Request Validation

+When you create a PR to `main`, the following checks will run automatically:

+* ✅ Templates must be parsable.
+* ✅ Tags must be:

+  * Distinct between endpoint and general use.
+  * Unambiguous.
+  * Non-redundant.
+* ✅ Versioning in filenames must be correct.

+**Note**: If tests fail, either fix the issue or wait for curators to respond.

+---